CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ### 4- What is the process that needs to be undertaken when equipment goes wrong/breaks?
 > Unsure.--->
 ### 2-Who should be notified if something goes wrong/ there are changes to data?
->Data specialists and research analysts within D&A. Data users within TMC.
+>- Data specialists and research analysts within D&A.
+>- Data users within TMC.

 <!---### 5- Are external contractors or consultants responsible for maintenance?
 Who is the City staff contact who works for that vendor?
 >ATM is leased to a contractor in the traffic control room.
 Contractor runs and manages the work orders.--->